Calls for more international Internet laws.2:15 PM, May 18, 2015 • By DANIEL HALPER

 If Pyongyang has an equivalent to the late Richard Helms, the Nixon era director of central intelligence who kept the secrets on Vietnam and Iran, that would be Kim Yong-chol, a four-star general and Kim Jong-un confidante.
 Kim, a former bodyguard of late North Korean dictator Kim Jong-Il, is now the director of the Reconnaissance General Bureau (RGB).

 11:18 AM, Jul 18, 2014 • By WILLIAM KRISTOL

 We've been seeing short clips from President Reagan's address to the nation a few days after Korean Air Lines fight 007 was shot down by the Soviet Union.
-But it's worth reading the whole text to remember what an eloquent, serious, tough, and thoughtful American president says--and does--in such a moment.

 That the North Korean regime has taken another American tourist hostage—this time it’s one Jeffrey Edward Fowle of Miamisburg, Ohio, who was seized in May after a Bible was reportedly discovered in his hotel room—is hardly surprising.
 North Korea is ferociously repressive, and, as Paul Marshall notes elsewhere in this issue, it targets Christians.
 What is odd is that the United States continues to allow Americans to travel to North Korea without any restrictions.

 End of the road for Beijing’s Man in Pyongyang.Dec 23, 2013, Vol. 19, No. 15 • By DENNIS P. HALPIN